Beyond the Burning Time

 BEYOND THE BURNING TIME is a fascinating look at the Salem witch trials.
 Lasky excerpts much of her material from sermons, trial testimonies, and contemporary histories, cleverly blending fact and fiction.
 Her fictional characters are skillfully conceived and believable.
 Many readers will identify with Mary Chase, someone apart from the hysteria who struggles to understand the motivations of the young women and the townspeople supporting them.

 The novel is packed with scenes of searing emotional intensity.
 When Mary views a hanging for the first time or when Virginia Chase tells her children to abandon her and save themselves, the scenes draw the reader in as a witness to these painful events.
 Ultimately, Mary becomes immersed in this culture of violence and tells her brother, "I will scratch.
 I will cut.
 I will stab.
 I will kill to find out where Mother is and save her."
-Though her response is certainly believable, parents may still find it somewhat objectionable and may therefore wish to use caution in recommending this book to younger readers.
+Though her response is certainly believable, it may disturb younger readers.
 This point aside, Lasky's novel is a riveting read that even many reluctant readers will find hard to put down.

 Families can talk about...